-Deciding to spend the rest of your life with someone can be, if not will be one of the biggest decisions you will make in your lifetime and you will feel a roller coaster of emotions from choosing the ring to the actual proposal.
-We understand the pressure, it is a moment that will be remembered and perhaps retold for the rest of your life — don’t forget she’s also been dreaming about this ever since she’s expected her life to turn out like a Julia Roberts movie (Runaway Bride, not Sleeping with the Enemy).
-You know this girl better than anyone else (unless you met her two seconds ago) and we’re confident that she will be elated simply because you asked to take this new journey with her.
-As sure and “ready” as you think you may be, we want to make sure that your nerves or perhaps any “advice” you’re given don’t lead you to make any of these very common proposal mistakes.
+Deciding to spend the rest of your life with someone can be one of the biggest decisions you will make in your lifetime, and you will feel a roller coaster of emotions from choosing the ring to the actual proposal.
+At Perry’s Emporium, we understand the pressure, it’s our business!
+We know you want the moment you ask the question to be remembered for the rest of your life — don’t forget she’s also been dreaming about this ever since she’s expected her life to turn out like a Julia Roberts movie (Runaway Bride, not Sleeping with the Enemy).

 5. WAIT FOR THE RIGHT MOMENT